akuklev/akuklev/what-are-dependent-types.md

 § Dependent types and Argument Validation
 -----------------------------------------

-Besides restricting the types of the arguments, one often needs to restrict their values.
+Besides restricting the types of the arguments, it is often required to restrict their values.
 Without dependent types, this is typically done as follows:
 ```
 f(int n, int m) {
   assert(n > m);